arunsatyarth/OneMiner/README.md

 5. Benchmark against different algos with profitability
 6. Identify new coins in market for mining
 7. Automatic wallet generation for coins so that you dont have to enter wallet address.
+8. Automatic connection to Wifi.
+Sometimes when network goes and comes back up, wifi dosen't connect and miner would be stuck.
+With this, it would connect automatically
+9. Launching scripts, commands at specifc times,eg: To restart machine at a set time.

 # How to use
 1. The first time you open the app, you will have a "Default Ethereum Miner" configured.
 Right click and edit it to change the wallet address to your address.